esrazihni/explainable-predictive-models/README.md

 This repository contains the implementation and evaluation of linear (GLM, Lasso and Elastic Net) and non-linear (Tree Boosting and Multilayer Perceptron) models for predicting stroke outcome in acute-ischemic patients; as well as the implementation of explainability methods to determine clinical predictors (features) importance for outcome prediction.

-The following sections address the implementation of the data imputation methods on RESQ registry data shared with TUD.
-It is very important to note that RESQ registry data that could be shared with TUD is from 5 partners on the RESQ+ project only: Czech Republic (registry years 2021 and 2022), Bulgaria (registry years 2020 to 2022) and Poland, Bulgaria, Greece, Romania (registry years 2017 to 2022). has context menu

 ## Publication

 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0231166